This post may include affiliate links. Thank you for your support.

 Use a fork or small whisk to stir the ingredients together until thoroughly combined.
 Set the bowl aside.

-• Prep Salmon: Pat the salmon filets completely dry with paper towels and then arrange them skin-side-down onto the prepared baking sheet.
+• Add Curry Paste to Salmon: Pat the salmon filets completely dry with paper towels and then arrange them skin-side-down onto the prepared baking sheet.

 Use a spoon to dollop about a teaspoon of the curry paste mixture evenly over the top of the salmon filets, and then use the back of the spoon or a butter knife to spread the mixture evenly over the salmon filets.